LUSHDigital/android-player/README.md

 ## Setup

 * You will need to supply a Brightcove account ID and policy key in the corresponding fields in `lib/src/main/res/values/strings.xml`
-* To support crash logging with Fabric Crashlytics you will need to supply a valid Fabric API key in `AndroidManifest.xml`.
 * Run with `./gradlew assembleDebug`

 ## Screenshots